Overview

 Dengue Epidemiology

-The first record of a case of probable dengue fever is in a Chinese medical encyclopedia from the Jin Dynasty (265–420 AD) which referred to a “water poison” associated with flying insects.
-The first recognized Dengue epidemics occurred almost simultaneously in Asia, Africa, and North America in the 1780s, shortly after the identification and naming of the disease in 1779.
-The first confirmed case report dates from 1789 and is by Benjamin Rush, who coined the term […]
+The first record of a case of probable dengue fever is in a Chinese medical encyclopedia from the Jin Dynasty (265–420 AD), which refers to a “water poison” associated with flying insects.
+The first recognized Dengue epidemics occurred almost simultaneously in Asia, Africa, and North America in the 1780s, shortly after identifying and naming the disease in 1779.
+The first confirmed case report dates from 1789 and is by Benjamin Rush, who coined the term “breakbone fever” […]

 Overview, Transmission